jingxianwtan/cs6083_oingo/README.md

 * Check 10 max for state tag/keywords filter
 * Check frequency = one-time
 * Reply to
+* If the post is my own, do I need to check distance? --- My notes: no. All notes on home page: yes

 //Bug:
 All console.log(err) needs to show error (e.g. for SQL)